Dadar–Bhuj Superfast Express

 The 12959/12960 Bhuj Dadar Superfast Express is a Superfast Express train belonging to Indian Railways that runs between Bhuj and Mumbai in India.
 It is a 2 days a week service.
 It operates as train number 12959 from Dadar Western to Bhuj and as train number 12960 in the reverse direction.

 Coaches

-The 12959/60 Bhuj–Dadar Superfast Express presently has 1 AC 2 tier, 2 AC 3 tier, 6 Sleeper class & 6 General Unreserved coaches.
+The 12959/60 Bhuj–Bandra Terminus Superfast Express presently has 2 AC 2 tier, 6 AC 3 tier, 8 Sleeper class & 4 General Unreserved coaches.
 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 12959/60 Bhuj–Dadar Superfast Express was first introduced on 12 November 2011.
 Presently it is a bi-weekly service.
 It operates via the newly constructed Palanpur line on the Mumbai–Bhuj route.

-It covers the distance of 977 kilometres in 17 hours 45 mins as 12959 Dadar–Bhuj Superfast Express (55.04 km/hr) & 17 hours 30 mins as 12960 Bhuj–Dadar Superfast Express (55.83 km/hr).
-As its average speed in both directions is above 55 km/hr as per Indian Railways rules, it has a Superfast surcharge.
+It covers the distance of 977 kilometres in 17 hours 45 mins as 12959 Dadar–Bhuj Superfast Express (55.04 km/h) and 17 hours 30 mins as 12960 Bhuj–Dadar Superfast Express (55.83 km/h).
+As its average speed in both directions is above 55 km/h as per Indian Railways rules, it has a Superfast surcharge.